akto-api-security/30-API-security-tests/README.md

 ## Test 7 : Broken Object Level Authorization by Parameter Pollution

-Step 1: Select BOLA by parameter pollution
+1: Select BOLA by parameter pollution
-Step 2: Run test.
+2: Run test.
-Step 3: Check results
+3: Check results
-Step 4: The original request has 3 params.
+4: The original request has 3 params.
-Step 5: Attempt request has 6 params - all occurring twice with a diff "BasketId" value.
+5: Attempt request has 6 params - all occurring twice with a diff "BasketId" value.
-Step 6: This results in a success response
+6: This results in a success response
-Step 7: The victim's cart has a new product added now!
+7: The victim's cart has a new product added now!

 🐞 Vulnerable API